 Professor Paul Hammond FBA (University of Leeds, School of English): French tragedy (especially Corneille and Racine).

-Dr Adam Horsley (University of Nottingham): Libertinage in seventeenth-century French culture; libertin authors (especially Théophile de Viau and François Maynard); subversive texts and the criminal justice system; material bibliography.
+Dr Adam Horsley (University of Exeter): Libertinage in seventeenth-century French culture; libertin authors (especially Théophile de Viau and François Maynard); subversive texts and the criminal justice system; material bibliography.

 Dr Suzanne Jones (University of Paris X): Seventeenth-century French theatre; Molière in English translation; plays in print; regionalization in drama.